 SEO and digital marketing can easily become saturated in sales promotions, special offers, and solely product-based conversations.
 To cut through the noise and attract new readership and new customers—focus on providing value first, and making sales second.
-While this may sound counter intuitive but it’s proven to be one of the most best seo methods deployed by modern business.
+While this may sound counter-intuitive but it’s proven to be one of the best SEO methods deployed by modern business.
 Learning some basic philosophy and some practical approaches to providing your customers with extra value can help transform your website from a cold transaction to an emotionally fulfilling experience.

 Becoming A Resource

 In the past, to share an in-depth discussion on a market-related topic with every customer wouldn’t have been feasible.
 Your best hope would have been to get a book published, but even then the conversation would be dependent on them spending money.
 Today, a simple blog post can reach every person in the entire world that wants to know more about your industry.
 Developing content to help tell these kinds of stories, publishing them in an easily accessible and enjoyable format, and applying some simple SEO power can help you connect with people already interested in your trade.
 Working to create this type of content can help transform your website into an industry resource that is a backlink magnet.

 Many successful modern businesses much akin to media companies, engaging audiences with interests that align with their products